Butterroach/tercol/README.md

 ## **What features does this library have?**

-- Everything other libraries have, except for rainbowtext().
+- Everything other libraries have, except for rainbowtext() which is a unique feature this library has.

 ## **How do I use this?**